SinaEtebar/Website/mblog.md

         </p>
       </header>
       <div class="excerpt">
-      The Sasanian dynasty (also known as the Sassanids or the House of Sasan) was the house that founded the Sasanian Empire of Iran, ruling this empire from 224 to 651 AD.
-It began with Ardashir I, who named the dynasty in honour of his predecessor, Sasan.<br>
+      The Sassanian dynasty (also known as the Sassanids or the House of Sassan) was the house that founded the Sassanian Empire of Iran, ruling this empire from 224 to 651 AD.
+It began with Ardashir I, who named the dynasty in honour of his predecessor, Sassan.<br>
         <a class="button" href="/2022/04/14/sassanian.html">
           Continue reading
         </a>